xibosignage/xibo-manual/source/en/layouts_menuboards.md

 The Menu Boards interface provides a simple way for users to create and configure information to be used with the [Menu Board Widget](media_module_menuboards.html) to display Menu  items and information using customisable templates.

 {tip}
-Menu Boards is available from v3.1, upgrade from earlier versions to take advantage of this feature!
+Menu Boards is available from v3.1.0 upgrade from earlier versions to take advantage of this feature!
 {/tip}

+Menu Boards allow for the creation of 'reusable Menus' which are created and managed independantly to Layouts.
+Once created, Menus can easily be reused across multiple Layouts.

+Using Menu Boards is a two part process:

+- The Menu Board - contains the content of the Menu
+- The Menu Board Widget - allows for configuration of the Menu

 Menu Boards are administered by clicking on **Menu Boards** under the **Library** section of the main menu: